mik-laj/discovery-api/gen_data/release_notes_md/vision_product_search_docs_release_notes_hl_ja.md

 Controls, see the [ VPC Service Controls overview ](https://cloud.google.com/vpc-service-controls/docs/overview?hl=ja) .

-To learn about the limitations in using Vision Product Search with VPC Service Controls, see the [ supported products and limitations ](https://cloud.google.com/vpc-service-controls/docs/supported-products?hl=ja) .
+To learn about the limitations of using Vision Product Search with VPC Service Controls, see the [ supported products and limitations ](https://cloud.google.com/vpc-service-controls/docs/supported-products?hl=ja) .